(How To Do It, What To Test, And Tools To Use To Improve CTR)

 E (Effort): How many people and weeks will this take to complete?

-Use this spreadsheet as an example for how to quickly prioritize the answers you come up with.
+Use this spreadsheet as an example of how to quickly prioritize the answers you come up with.

 Important Components For Email A/B Testing